facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.background'|css('background-color')|saturation(1.1)}} }
     ```
+///

+/// define
 `grayscale`

-:
-    Filters all colors to a grayish tone.
+-   Filters all colors to a grayish tone.

     **Example**:
     ```css+jinja
     body { {{'.background'|css('background-color')|grayscale}} }
     ```
+///

+/// define
 `sepia`

-:
-    Filters all colors to a sepia tone.
+-   Filters all colors to a sepia tone.

     **Example**:
     ```css+jinja
     body { {{'.background'|css('background-color')|sepia}} }
     ```
+///

+/// define
 `invert`

-:
-    Inverts a color.
+-   Inverts a color.

     **Example**:
     ```css+jinja
     body { {{'.background'|css('background-color')|invert}} }
     ```
+///

+/// define
 `colorize`

-:
-    Filters all colors to a shade of the specified hue.
+-   Filters all colors to a shade of the specified hue.
 Think grayscale, but instead of gray, you define a non-gray hue.
 The values are angular dimensions starting at the red primary at 0°, passing through the green primary at 120° and the blue primary at 240°, and then wrapping back to red at 360°.